 - flat thin rice vermicelli - asian grocer in the noodle aisle but you can probably find these at most western grocers

 Well I hope you give my Authentic Chicken Pad Thai recipe a try!
 It always excites me when you guys make my recipes and I hope this is one you try.

 Thanks for visiting my blog!
 If you enjoyed this chicken and pad thai noodles, please share it with your family and friends or on social media!
 Take a picture if you've made my recipe and tag me on Instagram @christieathome in your feed or stories so I can share your creation in my stories with credits to you!

 If you could leave a star rating for my easy chicken pad thai, I would greatly appreciate it 🙂 Thanks so much!

 Disclaimer: I am not sponsored by the companies listed in this blog.

-- 240 grams vermicelli rice noodles soaked in warm water until loosened
+- 240 grams dried thin flat rice noodles soaked in warm water until loosened

 - 1 cup garlic chives chopped into 1 inch length

 - 2 cups fried tofu balls sliced in half